akynazh/ins-bat/README.md

 - username: your instagram username
 - password: your instagram password
 - tg_bot_token: optional, your telegram bot's token
-- tg_user_id: optional, your telegram id
+- tg_chat_id: optional, user id or group id
 - proxy: optional, set your proxy address, such as `http://127.0.0.1:7890` (you can also set your proxy to environment variable)
 - downloaded: the downloaded posts' shortcodes